MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

     - Modify the cpp file to include:

-        -   3MF Parser (use the Windows 10, version 1607 3MF API)
+        -   3MF Parser (use the Windows 10 version 1607 3MF API)

         -   Write GCode

 6. Adding the printer node

-    - Open the inf in Fabrikam Print driver.
+    - Open the inf in Fabrikam Print driver

-    - Replace the entries hardware IDs with the CONTOSO ones.
+    - Replace the entries hardware IDs with the CONTOSO entries

         ```
         %DeviceName%=FabrikamPrintDriverV4\_Install,3DPRINTER\\Fabrikam1